piotrwawrzyn/incognitoz/README.md

 `incognitoz --count <number of pages you want to open> --executablePath <path to your chrome executable>`

-So if you want to open 5 pages with separate context and cache and your chrome executable is located at *C:\Program Files (x86)\Google\Chrome\Application\chrome.exe*, use this command:
+So if you want to open 5 pages with separate context and cache and your chrome executable is located at _C:\Program Files (x86)\Google\Chrome\Application\chrome.exe_, use this command:

 `incognitoz --count 5 --executablePath "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe"`

+### Closing all pages

+When you're done you can simply use

+`Ctrl+C`

+key combination to close the program